 In all Formation classes, students are placed in a Ministry Group (MINGroup) for the two semesters.
 On Campus groups meet either on a weekday afternoon or evening for nine weeks each semester.
 Online groups will begin each semester attending the Formation Retreat and then complete the coursework online the nine weeks following.

 Focus is on identity formation, covenant building and discernment of call.
-Work includes: a spiritual autobiography, genogram, Rule of Life, calling statement and Ministry Reflection Reports in addition to preparing for and securing the student’s first Field Education commitment (we recommend beginning in Formation 2).
-Formation 1 and 2 students receive 3 credit hours per year for their satisfactory completion of both course requirements.
+Work includes: a spiritual autobiography, genogram, Rule of Life, calling statement and Ministry Reflection Reports in addition to preparing for and securing the student’s first Field Education commitment.
+Formation 1a/b students receive 3 credit hours per year for their satisfactory completion of both course requirements.

-Only students in the M.Div. degree program are required to complete in sequence PT506 and PT507 in two semesters.
+Only students in the M.Div. degree program are required to complete in sequence PT511a/b.
 The year’s focus is on the development of theological constructs and learned skills for ministry success.
 Work includes writing Ministry Reflection Reports, theology of leadership statement and a statement on grace in addition to an ongoing commitment to and active reflection on one’s Field Education placement.
-Formation 3 and 4 students receive 3 credit hours per year for their satisfactory completion of both course requirements.
+Formation 2a/b students receive 3 credit hours per year for their satisfactory completion of both course requirements.

 Field Education Logistics